 One of the more modern applications on this list, Dovly bills itself as a fully automated credit repair program.
 They do a soft pull of your credit report (rather than a hard pull that can hurt your score), and then you go through and select the items that you want to dispute.
 This way, they don't accidentally dispute something good or waste time disputing something that has already been verified.
 Then, you sit back and watch it work.
 They handle all of the dispute letters and filing and monitor your score to report back how well it's working.

 Dovly has three plans.
 The free plan is just that – free – and offers one dispute, per month, with TransUnion.
 It's not much, but it's better than nothing.
-The Premium plan is $40 per month and allows you up to three disputes per month with all three bureaus.
+The Premium plan is $40 per month and allows you up to three disputes per month with all three bureaus (Equifax, Experian, and TransUnion).
 They also offer identity theft insurance and a few other perks.
 They also have an "ultimate" plan that only costs $9 per month but requires a full-year purchase.
 As an added bonus, if they can't raise your score within 90 days, you can get your money back.

 Unfortunately, this is about it for credit repair programs.
 There are a few others out there, but they're aimed at people looking to create a credit repair business, or they've been retired and are no longer available.
 As such, the rest of this list is filled with ways to help you out but aren't strictly credit builder programs.

 Credit Karma is one of the better-known score tracking platforms, and Money is a program they offer in partnership with SeedFi.
 Essentially, they create credit builder loans through SeedFi.
-When the loan is paid off, the money is deposited into a spending account with Credit Karma directly, which you can then use as normal money.
+When the loan is paid off after enough monthly payments, the money is deposited into a spending account with Credit Karma directly, which you can then use as normal money.

 Since the credit builder loan is paid up front and managed behind the scenes, and since it's usually for small values, it's easy to handle and easy to keep rolling.
 Plus, you can monitor your score through Credit Karma quite easily.
-It's quite cheap and easy to build your credit this way, though it doesn't do anything to dispute previous blemishes on your credit.
+It's quite cheap and easy to build your credit this way, though it doesn't do anything to fix your bad credit or dispute previous blemishes.
 You'll have to use one of the other platforms on this list or simply do it yourself.